icarus-sim/icarus/README.md

 To use Icarus with the currently implemented topologies and models of caching policies and strategies you need to do the following.

+To use Icarus with the currently implemented topologies and models of caching policies and strategies you need to do the following.

-First, Create a configuration file with all the desired parameters of your simulation.
+First, create a configuration file with all the desired parameters of your simulation.
 You can modify the file `config.py`, which is a well documented example configuration.
 You can even use the configuration file as it is just to get started.

 Second, run Icarus by running the script `icarus.py` using the following syntax